Venture into Oklahoma's lush and vibrant gardens for a tranquil array of enchanting landscapes and colorful blooms.

 During warm weather, concerts, plays and special events are held at a water stage that sits on the lake.
 An interactive children’s area is also featured within the gardens, offering a hedge maze, climbing playground, a splash fountain and more.
 Bring your four-legged friend out to the dog park to run around and mingle with other furry friends, and don’t forget to take a second glance at the strategically-placed outdoor sculpture collection as you explore the Myriad Botanical Gardens, Oklahoma City’s much-loved garden paradise.

 A visit to Tulsa’s Philbrook Museum of Art would be incomplete without a tour of the amazing gardens that surround it.
 Constructed for Villa Philbrook when it was still a home, the original design combined Italian, English and French garden attributes.
 The Philbrook Gardens were intended to showcase native plants and trees, and the gardens have retained this mission throughout the decades.
 To this day, the gardens offer superb outdoor spaces for viewing Oklahoma’s natural environment at its finest.
-In 2004, a renovation of the original gardens was completed, and a new garden area on the south side of the museum was unveiled.

-Make your way to the south side of Philbrook Museum and you’ll find another garden area.
+Head to the south side of Philbrook Museum and you’ll find another garden area.
 Hedges and trees line the rectangle-shaped garden, leading to a fountain featured at the far end.
 As you peruse the garden, take a moment to admire the wrought-iron niches.

 While the horticulture of the Philbrook Gardens is the highlight, not to be overlooked is the outdoor sculpture collection that adorns the space, known as the Westby Sculpture Walk.
 This al fresco gallery holds works from the 1870s to present day, including Prayer by Allan Houser and Oklahoma Autumn by Eric Baker.
 The Philbrook Gardens are completely ADA-accessible, and walking tours, as well as a free audio tour, are available.

 Tucked away in a wooded area just outside of Grove, the Lendonwood Gardens combine American and Asian gardening techniques to create a diverse and charming green space.
 Take a guided tour, available by appointment, or set out on your own through the lush gardens.
 This six-acre expanse features more than 1,200 species of plants, set amidst native trees as well as transplants such as dawn redwood and Himalayan cedar.
-Stroll over to the daylily display area to see the bright blooms of around 500 varieties of the plant, and then marvel at the deep, rich colors added to Lendonwood by more than 75 varieties of Japanese maple trees.
+Stroll to the daylily display area to see the bright blooms of around 500 varieties of the plant, and then marvel at the deep, rich colors added to Lendonwood by more than 75 varieties of Japanese maple trees.

 In the American Backyard Garden, crape myrtles, marigolds and zinnias are on display.
 Relax underneath the elaborate gazebo encircled by roses, and then explore the nearby Japanese pavilion.
 Admire the views from this peaceful sanctuary, which overlooks a pond filled with koi.
 Another highlight of the Lendonwood Gardens is the azalea garden, a one-acre space dedicated to not only colorful azaleas, but dogwood, magnolia and flowering redbud trees.